 According to the CDC and other public health sources, protection after a primary COVID-19 vaccine series decreases over time, especially against the newer Omicron variants.
-COVID-19 booster doses help increase protection against symptomatic infection and severe outcomes at the individual level and help reduce transmission at the population level.
+COVID-19 booster doses, especially the updated bivalent booster, help increase protection against symptomatic infection and severe outcomes at the individual level and help reduce transmission at the population level.
 In order to feel comfortable holding this event and ensuring the safety of our attendees, we have decided to follow the advice of the CDC to reduce possible spread of COVID-19 at Constellation.

 What are the cut-off dates for initial vaccinations and boosters, if eligible?

-The following is based on current CDC guidance, as of July 24, 2022:
+The following is based on the previous CDC guidance, before the September 2, 2022 update: